AlexaH88/harry-potter-adventure-game/README.md

 - #### General

-  - Improve Lighthouse SEO score on Play and Sheet Music pages.

-  - Refactor and simplify JavaScript code, to make it easier to read and avoid any possible repetition.
+  - Refactor and simplify Python code, to make it easier to read and avoid any possible repetition.

-  - Improve accessibility across the site, including on audio files for the sheet music and the piano, the piano keys, and the sheet music.

-  - Include an alert to users on small devices that landscape mode is the preferred mode to play the piano on.

-- #### Navigation Bar

-  - Make header invisible on smaller viewports and allow for swipe down or hover to make it appear.

-- #### Play Page
+  - Allow for the user to slow down or speed up text speed, or choose not to have slowprint at all.

+  - Have the option to run the game in other languages to make it more accessible to non English-speakers.

-  - Include the option to play the piano with the keyboard on Challenge mode.
+  - Have the option to run the game with audio reading out the text, to make it more accessible.

-  - Include a cursor pointer hover effect for the piano keys to make it clearer to the user that they are clickable.

-  - Include a larger version of the virtual piano, with more notes, for very large screens.

-  - Include several versions of the Challenge to make it more interesting, such as the piano playing an actual, recognisable song, and hard and easy modes.

-  - Include audio sounds for correct and incorrect guesses on the Challenge, to further clarify what has occured to the user.
+- #### Game Instructions

+  - Add any new game instructions as and when the game is developed further.

+- #### Player Name

+  - Add the possibility of re-using the player name throughout the game, in a global variable.
+Allowing for a more personalised UX.

+- #### Wand

+  - Add more wand options from more characters in the books.

+  - Or create personalised wand choices instead, consisting of a random assortment of wand "ingredients" (wood, core, size, characteristic), rather than wands that already belong to other characters.

+- #### Pet

+  - Create more interaction with the chosen pet, allowing for a stronger connection with and use of the animals in the game.

+- #### Hogwarts

+  - Add more description of Hogwarts and the surroundings in general to immerse the user eve more into the story.

+- #### Rooms and Items

+  - Create a more complex room structure, with the possibility of choosing several doors in each room.
+Add additional items to be collected, each allowing access to a specific door that the player needs to figure out.

+  - Enable viewing of the player's inventory at any time to allow the user to see what they have collected, helping them to figure out which item can open which door.

-- #### Sheet Music Page
+- #### Game Over

-  - Improve visuals on the iframes, such as colours fitting with the site.

-  - Find another option instead of the iframes altogether as they create bugs when loading and do not work on mobile devices.

-  - Include the sheet music on the Play page above the piano so that users can read and follow it more easily.
-Make it interactive also, scrolling down the page as you play, and highlighting the notes played on the screen.
+  - Allow for the player to exit the game at any time, enabling better UX.

-- #### The Footer
+- #### House Selection and Scoreboard

-  - Add a back to top arrow or button to allow the user to get back to the top of the screen easily.
+  - Add Hogwarts House selection at the beginning of the game, randomly selected by the sorting hat.

+  - According to the House you are sorted into, the House ghost will guide you through the game - instead of the generic narration that currently exists.

+  - Allow for two attempts at the questions, and award House points if:
+    - Correct answer on the first try: 10 points
+    - Correct answer on the second try: 5 points

+  - Store the House points in a Google Sheets document, viewable by the player at any point during the game.
+The House with the highest score is the leader for the House Cup.

 ## __Technologies Used__